 Cancer Research Data Commons Repositories

 NCI's Cancer Research Data Commons (CRDC) repositories contain data that have been harmonized and stored in a format which is ready for analysis by the research community.
 The data are brought together within an infrastructure designed to facilitate security, interoperability, and elastic compute capability.

 The CRDC offers researchers, tool developers, clinicians, and in the future, patients, a consolidated network for accessing data, tools, and workflows across scientific domains, such as genomics, proteomics, and imaging.

 Each CRDC repository features a submission-and-curation process that harmonizes the data and applies standardized metadata to enable sharing and analysis.
 Repositories are centered on a specific scientific domain.
 Additional analytic and visualization tools will be developed based on the needs and feedback of the scientific community.

 Repositories will be populated with data generated by NCI-funded programs.
 In addition, as part of the Data Commons Framework, CRDC repositories will include data from commons being developed by other NIH institutes and organizations.

 Current Status of Repositories in the CRDC

-There are currently three accessible repositories within the CRDC:
+There are currently five accessible repositories within the CRDC:

 The Proteomic Data Commons (PDC) offers access to highly curated and standardized biospecimen, clinical, and proteomic data.
 The PDC includes data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC) program and will grow to include other sources over time.
 The data are open access and can be browsed interactively using a series of filters and accessed by an API.